-While not being quite as well known as google maps Waze has still been around for a long time.
-15 years in fact.
-Originally it was its own app, but it was actually bought by Google and still maintained.
-So really this is a question of which of Google’s apps do you prefer, and that is what we’re going to help you answer today.
+While not being quite as well known as Google maps, Waze has actually been around for a long time – 15 years in fact.
+Originally it was its own app, but it was actually bought by Google back in 2013.
+And whilst it’s not quite as well known as Google, there are still a few reasons why you may want to consider Waze.

 There is of course always the option of having both.
 If you prefer the driving side of Waze but still need navigation every so often when you get your bike out, then that is a very realistic alternative you can take.